 Travelers to Myanmar are not permitted to extend their tourist visas, but overstaying is a possible option for those who may exceed their 28 days within the Union.
-A ﬁne of $3 per day plus a $3 “registration fee” is charged.
-There is no exact regulation, but travelers should not exceed this by over two weeks.
-Overstayers are advised to have exact change ready at the immigration department at the airport (as they are not likely to change $100 bills and they won’t take Kyat).
-Note, overstaying your visa may lead to diﬃculties with airport immigration if you’re planning domestic ﬂights, particularly in far-ﬂung airports (like Sittwe or Myitkyina).
-It’s wise to stick with land routes.
+A ﬁne of 3 USD per day plus a 3 USD “registration fee” is charged.
+There is no exact regulation; but, travelers should not exceed this by over two weeks.
+Overstayers are advised to have exact change ready at the immigration department at the airport (as they are not likely to change 100 USD bills and they won’t take MMK).
+Note: Overstaying your visa may lead to diﬃculties with airport immigration if you’re planning domestic ﬂights, particularly in far-ﬂung airports (like Sittwe or Myitkyina) so it would be wise to stick with land routes.

 All visitors to Myanmar are required to carry a valid passport and a Myanmar visa.
 The passports must be valid for six months beyond the intended stay.

 From time to time, due to varying issues, places are closed without prior notice.
-In this case we will do our best to propose and alternate plan after consulting with the clientsBack to Index
+In this case, we will do our best to propose an alternate plan after consulting with you.

 Travel by Car

-This is by far the most convenient and scenic way to travel in Myanmar except walking.
-The cost of renting a car however might be more expensive than one would think due to a shortage in gasoline and car parts in Myanmar.
-Bear in mind that you cannot drive a car in Myanmar and if you do so it could cause some problems with local authorities.
+This is by far the most convenient and scenic way to travel in Myanmar other than walking.
+The cost of renting a car however might be more expensive than one would think due to a shortage of gasoline and car parts in Myanmar.
+Bear in mind that you cannot drive a car in Myanmar; and, if you do so, it could cause some problems with local authorities.
 Myanmar Diaries can propose a vast array of automobiles available for you to choose from for your drive.
-These vehicles are in good condition and have air conditioning.
+These vehicles are in good condition and have air-conditioning.

 Cruise & Luxury Boats in Myanmar

-A cruise on the Irrawaddy River is often on the ‘wish list’ of visitors.
+A cruise on the Irrawaddy River is often on a visitor’s “wish list.”
 These range from multi-day luxury cruises to simple one-day trips.
 Some of the key routes include:

-- Mandalay to Bagan – on IWT (Government ferries) or privately-owned boats such as Malikha or RV Shwe Keinnery.
-Charter boats are also available for rent such as MS Hintha or RV Yandabo.
+- Mandalay to Bagan – on IWT (Government ferries) or privately-owned boats such as the Malikha or the RV Shwe Keinnery.
+Charter boats are also available for rent such as the MS Hintha or the RV Yandabo.

-- Myitkyina to Mandalay via Bhamo – perated by a number of privately owned speed boasts and IWT ferries.
+- Myitkyina to Mandalay via Bhamo – run by a number of privately-owned speed boats and IWT ferries.

-- Mawlamyine to Hpa-An – small private boats of IWT ferries
+- Mawlamyine to Hpa-An – small IWT private boats

-- Sittwe to Mrauk U – small private boats of IWT ferries
+- Sittwe to Mrauk U – small IWT private boats

 In addition to river cruising, the southern Mergui Archipelago is an increasingly popular place for live-aboard cruising with the option of adding scuba diving around the islands.